lzukw/WirelessDisplay/Scripts/README.md

   screen-resolution).

 The second command-line-argument ("SCREEN_RESOLUTION") is a screen-resolution, and is only used, if the first argument was "SET".
-This string must have the same form as the strings returned by "GET" and "ALL".
 Normally they have a form like "1024x768".

 ### Command-line-arguments passed to the preventDisplayBlanking-script